-Personal Fitness 0.5 Credit Gr.
-10 Course: 7041
+Personal Fitness 0 5 Cradit Gr.
+10 Course: 7041 Personal ritiess U.S CIECIII 1 (4).
+10 COURSE: 7041

 This course is designed for students to have the opportunity to improve their aerobic fitness, primarily through walking.
 The speed and distance walks are individualize to meet the student's ability, with an emphasis toward significant, personal improvement.
 Students will learn about the process of getting fit with an emphasis on correct walking form, and all the many benefits of walking as a lifelong activity.